lmarcelocc/reactive-native-nodejs/README.md

 # Requirements
-Node.js 18
+* Node.js 18

-JAVA 21 (maybe it work with 17/18)
+* JAVA 21 (maybe it work with 17/18)

-// We use NDK 23 which has both M1 support and is the side-by-side NDK version from AGP.
+* We use NDK 23 which has both M1 support and is the side-by-side NDK
-ndkVersion = "23.1.7779620"
+  * ndkVersion "23.1.7779620" version from AGP.

 # Steps